form3tech-oss/go-config/README.md

 ### Caveats

-- Because Go template renders values as-is, so it is up to user to handle non-trivial cases such as multi-line string, unescaped characters, or indenting.
+- Because Go template renders values as-is, so it is up to user to handle non-trivial cases, such as multi-line string, unescaped characters, or indenting.
 It is just Go template under the hood, so you are free to customise your config file with any Go template feature.
 - The `vault` function does not cache, so if there are many secrets from the same path, the data will be read multiple times.
+- When merging configuration files, all files go through Go template rendering first, then comes the overrides.
+That means even if a field is overridden, the base value still needs to be valid in the first place.